mysql/mysql-utilities/doc/man/mysqluc.rst

 The user can also run commands using the `:option:--execute` option.
 The value for this option is a semi-colon separated list of commands to execute.
 These can be base commands or MySQL Utility commands.
 The console will execute each command and display the output.
+All commands to be run by the console must appear inside a quoted string and separated by semi-colons.
+Commands outside of the quoted string will be treated as arguments for the mysqluc utility itself and thus ignored for execution.

 Note: if there is an error in the console or related code, the console will stop executing commands at the point of failure.
 Commands may also be piped into the console using a mechanism like 'echo "<commands>" | mysqluc".